jamespayne/grunt-boiler/README.md

     grunt

-This will start the livereload server and automatically create a img folder to put your images in.
+This will create a img folder to put your images in, start the livereload server and open the index.html file in your default browser.